goblimey/learn-unix/README.md

 ## Other Courses
 Learn offers other courses,
-but the software that they teach about is of limited use to most users these days.
+apart from files and more files, but the software that they teach about is of limited use to most users these days.

 The Editor course covers regular expressions, which are useful, but the editor it describes is an ancient command-driven tool.
-You will probably do better by typing "regular expressions" into Google.
+You will probably learn more by typing "regular expressions" into Google.

 The first lesson in the Macros course begins
 "WARNING: This course was written for UNIX in 1979, not 1999, and has not yet been updated.
 Some details may be way out of date!"

 Twenty years on, that's not a good sign.
-In fact the macros involved could be useful, but only to people who wish to create and update UNIX man pages.
+Actually the macros involved could be useful, but only to people who wish to create and update UNIX man pages.

 The Eqn course covers a typesetting tool that is still used,